devgeniem/dustpress/README.md

 composer require devgeniem/dustpress-debugger
 ```

-## DustPressJS
+## DustPress.js

-We have also created a handy DustPress.JS library for using the DustPress Model methods on the front end.
+We have also created a handy DustPress.js library for using the DustPress Model methods on the front end.

 Get the debugger from [Geniem Github](https://github.com/devgeniem/dustpress-js) or install it with Composer:
 ```